pojome/activity-log/readme.txt

 * <strong>Export</strong> - User download export file from the site
 * <strong>WooCommerce</strong> - Monitor all shop options
 * <strong>bbPress</strong> - Forums, Topics, Replies, Taxonomies and other actions
-* and much more...
+* There's more, but you get the point...

-<strong>New!</strong> You are now able to get email notifications once an event you have defined (via rules) has occured.
+<strong>New!</strong> You are now able to get email notifications once an event you have defined (via rules) has occurred.
 This is useful in cases you must know right away when someone does something on your site.
+We use it to thwart hacker attempts, for example.

 <h4>What people are saying</h4>
 * <em>“Best 10 Free WordPress Plugins of the Month – July 2014: Keeping tabs on what your users do with their access to the Dashboard”</em> - [ManageWp.com](https://managewp.com/best-free-wordpress-plugins-july-2014)